kinggoesgaming/SpongeDocs/source/about/glossary.rst

   A repository of code common to the official SpongeAPI implementations, used in building them.
 SpongeVanilla and SpongeForge use this repository.
 SpongeForge
-  The implementation of SpongeAPI as a Forge Coremod.
+  The implementation of the SpongeAPI as a Forge Coremod.
 SpongeDocs
   Dedicated and frequently updated documentation, the best source of information on Sponge.
 Sponge Forums